calebcsimmons/LeetHub_Sync/README.md

 3. **Configure Settings:**
     - Click on the settings icon.
-    - Enter your GitHub Token and Repository URL.
+    - Generate a Github Token (https://github.com/settings/tokens)
-    - Ensure the Github Repository URL.
+    - Enter your GitHub Token and desired Github Repository URL in the settings modal.
     - Click "Update Configuration" to save your settings.

 4. **Sync Submissions:**